With over 75 million visitors a year on average, Orlando, Florida is a world class destination and pretty hopping every month of the year.

 Quietest Time to Visit Orlando

-If you’re hoping for the quietest time to visit Orlando, many people automatically assume it will be the winter because many other destinations get quieter in the traditional winter months.
+If you’re hoping for the quietest time to visit Orlando to figure out when to visit Orlando, many people automatically assume it will be the winter because many other destinations get quieter in the traditional winter months.

 However, that couldn’t be further from the truth because of such a thing as “snowbirds” and also the uptick in people over the winter months elsewhere who want some sun on their face.